-8 Although Newman Myers involved New York law, the Third Circuit has said that there "appears to be no substantive difference in the law" of New York and New Jersey on the direct-physical-loss-or-damage issue.
+&lt;sup>8 Although Newman Myers involved New York law, the Third Circuit has said that there "appears to be no substantive difference in the law" of New York and New Jersey on the direct-physical-loss-or-damage issue.
 Port Auth., 311 F.3d at 233.

-The Newman Myers court also distinguished previous cases finding coverage where a closure order prevented access to a damaged property because those cases involved closure "due to either a physical change for the worse in the premises ... or a newly discovered risk to [] its physical integrity."
-Id. at 330.
-Such characteristics are not presented by a "preemptive decision" to shut off power.
-Id.
-Because "[t]he critical policy language here-'direct physical loss or damage'- ... unambiguously[] requires some form of actual, physical damage to the insured premises to trigger loss of business income and extra expense coverage," and the plaintiff could not show any loss or damage to its property as a result of the closure, the court held in favor of the insurer as a matter of law.
+Because "[t]he critical policy language here-'direct physical loss or damage'-

+... unambiguously[] requires some form of actual, physical damage to the insured premises to trigger loss of business income and extra expense coverage," and the plaintiff could not show any loss or damage to its property as a result of the closure, the court held in favor of the insurer as a matter of law.
 Id. at 331.

 The same reasoning equally applies to preclude coverage in this case.

 Indeed, courts in the Third Circuit and around the country have dismissed COVID-19-related insurance-coverage claims predicated on the impact of civil-authority orders for exactly that reason.
-See supra at 22-23 (collecting illustrative cases).
+See supra at 20-22 (collecting illustrative cases).

-This Court should likewise dismiss Truhaven's Business-Income and Extra-Expense claims here.
+This Court should likewise dismiss Beniak's Business Income and Extra Expense claims here.

 II.
-TRUHAVEN'S CIVIL-AUTHORITY CLAIM FAILS BECAUSE TRUHAVEN DOES NOT ALLEGE THAT ANY AUTHORITY PROHIBITED ACCESS DUE TO PHYSICAL DAMAGE TO PROPERTY a.
-Truhaven Does Not Allege That Access Was Prohibited Because of Offsite Property Damage
+BENIAK'S CIVIL AUTHORITY CLAIM FAILS BECAUSE BENIAK DOES NOT ALLEGE THAT ANY AUTHORITY PROHIBITED ACCESS DUE TO PHYSICAL DAMAGE TO PROPERTY a.
+Beniak Does Not Allege That Access Was Prohibited Because of Offsite Property Damage

-Like Business-Income and Extra-Expense coverage, Civil-Authority coverage applies only if there is physical harm to some property within one mile of the insured premises, which Truhaven does not plead.
-Nor has Truhaven alleged that any civil-authority order actually prohibited access to Truhaven's property.
-Accordingly, Truhaven's assertion of Civil-Authority coverage fails, too.
+Like Business Income and Extra Expense coverage, Civil Authority coverage applies only if there is physical harm to some property within one mile of the insured premises, which Beniak does not plead.
+Nor has Beniak alleged that any civil-authority order actually prohibited access to Beniak's property.
+Accordingly, Beniak's assertion of Civil Authority coverage fails, too.